Skip to main content

 6. Description.
 You can provide a meaningful description of the connection.

 7. Access Method.
 Select Role-based access or Key access based on the AWS authentication you are providing.
-Role-based access is preferred, this was completed in the prerequisite step Grant Sumo Logic access to an AWS Product.
+Role-based access is preferred.
+This was completed in the prerequisite step Grant Access to an AWS Product.

 • For Role-based access enter the Role ARN that was provided by AWS after creating the role.

 • For Key access enter the Access Key ID and Secret Access Key.
-See AWS Access Key ID and AWS Secret Access Key for details.
+See Managing access keys for IAM users for details.

 8. S3 Region.
 Select the S3 region or keep the default value of Others.
 The S3 region must match the appropriate S3 bucket created in your Amazon account.

 9. Enable S3 server-side encryption.
 Select the check box if you want the forwarded data to be encrypted.
-For more information, see Protecting Data Using Server-Side Encryption with Amazon S3-Managed Encryption Keys (SSE-S3) in AWS help.
+For more information, see Using server-side encryption with Amazon S3 managed keys (SSE-S3) in AWS help.

 10. Active.
-Select this check box to enable Data Forwarding for the entire S3 bucket.
-To start Data Forwarding you will also need to enable forwarding for the desired indexes, as described below in this topic.
+Select this check box to enable data forwarding for the entire S3 bucket.
+To start forwarding data, you will also need to enable forwarding for the desired indexes, as described below.

 11. Click Save.

-If Sumo Logic is able to verify the S3 credentials, the destination will be added to the list of destinations, and you can start Data Forwarding for specific Partitions or Scheduled Views, as described in the following section in this topic.
-See Error and alert conditions in this topic for examples of errors that can occur.
+If Sumo Logic is able to verify the S3 credentials, the destination will be added to the list of destinations.
+If the destination is not added successfully, see Error and alert conditions for examples of errors that can occur.

 tip

-• If you want to create a new destination, choose new Amazon S3 Destination, and follow the instructions in Configure an S3 data forwarding destination above.
+• New Amazon S3 Destination.
+Follow the instructions in Configure an S3 data forwarding destination above to create a new S3 destination.

-6. For File Format, you can enter the path prefix to a directory in the S3 bucket.
+3. File Prefix.
+Enter the path prefix to a directory in the S3 bucket.
 You can include any of the following variables:

 • {index} will be replaced by the name of the partition or scheduled view.